Test Your World IQ

 Think you know every country and capital on Earth?
 These marathon challenges test your true world geography mastery — no shortcuts, all 195 countries.

 Select any of the six world regions to start a focused quiz.
-Each continent has its own pool of countries and capitals to master.
+Each region has its own pool of countries and capitals to master.

 Brush up on fascinating world geography before you play — these facts might save you from a wrong answer.